The Physical Environment

 The between Bettadabidu and Doddakanya is essentially a flat lying genesis terrain with numerous enclaves of meta-sedimentary units consisting of quartzites, pelitic schists, crystalliner limestone, cal-silicates and ferruginous quartzites into which the ultramafic and the basic rocks have been emplaced.
 The enclaves of the schistose units vary in size from just maple units to whole hill ranges, for example, the Konnainabetta ranges.

 In the H. D. Kote and Gundlupet regions, the bands of highly altered rocks of kyanite, staurolite, siliceous schists and also bands of limestone and quartizites are found.
 These rocks are of great economic importance because of the presence of graphite, corundum and granets in them.
 They extend from Bilikere region up to the southern border of the district in the south-southwest direction for nearly 50 km.
-Fine textured granite beds are found in Mysore taluk and around Mysore city.
+Fine textured granite beds are found in Mysuru taluk and around Mysuru city.

 The climate of the study area is agreeable.
 The district enjoys cool and equable temperatures.
-Mysore district shares the wider climatic pattern of the state as a whole, although there are some distinctive features.
+Mysuru district shares the wider climatic pattern of the state as a whole, although there are some distinctive features.
 The climate of the district may be described

 as essentially tropical monsoon type which is a product of the interplay of the two opposing air-masses of the southwest and northeast monsoons.
 Over the greater part of the district, summers are languorously warm and winters bracingly cool.
-By and large, Mysore district is endowed with a delightful or salubrious climate.
+By and large, Mysuru district is endowed with a delightful or salubrious climate.

 1. Cold Weather Season